A small tutorial for AmigaOS/68k

 - Do not warn about a size extension for an unsized opcode.

-- Do not write any symbol information into the output file.
+- Do not write debug symbol information into the output file.